takiwaki/Blastwave/HYD1D/README.md

 The simulation data is saved in `bindata/`.

 ### analysis
-Go to analysis server.
+Open another terminal and go to analysis server.
 Here ?? below is 09-14.
 To analyze the data, let us make `Analysis.x`.

     ssh <your account>@an??.cfca.nao.ac.jp

-Then go to work directory.
+Then go to the work directory.
+Change `_model1` to the name you used.

-    cd /cfca-work/<your account>/Blastwave/HYD1D/analysis
+    cd /cfca-work/<your account>/Blastwave/HYD1D_model1/analysis
     make Analysis.x

 Now you have many time-snapshots of data.
 To count it, use a script.